 Baptism and membership in the church are inseparably linked.
 To be baptized into Christ is to become a member of the body of Christ, the church.
-For two churches mutually to recognize each other's members implies the recognition that the baptism administered by the partner church is a valid sacramental act.
+For two churches to mutually recognize each other's members implies the recognition that the baptism administered by the partner church is a valid sacramental act.
 Baptism involves the gift of God's grace and the response of faith.
 Through baptism, all Christians are united by the Holy Spirit in the one universal church.

-Mutual recognition does not commit either church to give up its normative practices (for Disciples, the dedication of infants and baptism by immersion of those who make a personal confession of faith; for the United Church of Christ, the sprinkling of the children of believing parents, normally followed, at an appropriate age, by confirmation) or the baptism by the sprinkling or immersion of adults.
+Mutual recognition does not commit either church to giving up its normative practices (for Disciples, the dedication of infants and baptism by immersion of those who make a personal confession of faith; for the UCC, the sprinkling of children of believing parents, normally followed at an appropriate age, by confirmation) of baptism by sprinkling or immersion of adults.
 Mutual recognition of members allows for transfer of membership between Disciples and United Church of Christ local churches by letter.